 Operators and equipment are responsible for assigned routes in El Paso County during storms.
 If the storms are regional and not County-wide, equipment and operators in those areas where no snow removal or ice control operations are required, will move into those areas where such operations are required.
-Priorities have been established on roads and streets within the jurisdiction of the El Paso County Public Services Department.
+Priorities have been established on roads and streets within the jurisdiction of the El Paso County Department of Public Works.
 The main priority will be to provide plowed roads for emergency vehicles to respond to emergencies involving human life and safety.

-Priority One Roads are defined as all paved roads that are identified on the El Paso County Major Transportation Corridor map as major arterials, and such other road sections as defined by the Director of the Department of Transportation.
+Priority One Roads are defined as all paved roads that are identified on the El Paso County Major Transportation Corridor map as major arterials and such other road sections as defined by the Director of the Department of Transportation.
 There are 183 unique named Priority One roads totaling 870 miles.

 (Because there are so many Priority Three roads, and because they often include only certain sections of road, it is not possible to list those road names at this time.
 However, if your road is not on the list of Priority One or Two, then it is a Priority Three road.)